LynneKv/LibraryCarpentryRochester/README.md

 # Description
-This is a test repository for Library Carpentry.
+This is a test repository for Library Carpentry Data Workshop.